-The Australian dairy export index recovered this week, solely the result of a weaker Australian dollar which fell to a 12-week low.
+The Australian dairy export index increased this week, the result of mixed trends in commodity prices and a weaker Australian dollar.

 This index was set at 100 on 1 January 2000.